reframejs/reframe/readme.md

 You can use [a community starter](https://github.com/topics/reframe-starter) for alternative stacks or you can assemble our libraries into a custom stack yourself.
-(Our libraries can be used individually and independently of each other and independently of Reframe.)
+(Our libraries can be used individually and independently of Reframe.)

 <br/>